projectcalico/calico/docs/calico-with-docker/without-docker-networking/README.md

     calicoctl profile add PROF_B
     calicoctl profile add PROF_D

-When each container is added to Calico, an "endpoint" is registered for each container's interface.
+When each container is added to Calico, an "[endpoint] (https://github.com/docker/libnetwork/blob/master/docs/design.md#the-container-network-model)" is registered for each container's interface.
 Containers are only allowed to communicate with one another when both of their endpoints are assigned the same profile.
 To assign a profile to an endpoint run the following commands.